 KAIWEETS Digital Multimeter

-This device can handle a wide variety of applications, with a capacity of six thousand volts.
+This device is one of the best multimeters.
+It can handle a wide variety of applications, with a capacity of six thousand volts.
 This is a beginner-friendly device.
 The large dual backlit LCD display will clearly list the readings with a bar graph.
 The flashlight found on the back of the gadget will provide much-needed light in dark spaces, so you can easily see the display.
 This is a multifunctional meter that can perform non-contact voltage testing, in addition to live functions complete with light alarm and sound.
 The display screen will change to red when detecting a live wire.